Australia Spouse or De facto Visa Subclass 820 Requirements

 You need to make sure you have met all the criteria and requirements for this Australia spouse visa.

 Apply for Temporary Partner visa subclass 820

-Once you have met all the criteria and requirements, you need to start preparing documents and applying for a Partner visa subclass 820.
+Once you have met all the criteria and requirements, you need to start preparing documents and applying for a Partner visa subclass 820 or de facto visa.

 You can lodge the visa online through an IMMI account and provide evidence of your relationship on a regular basis.

 The processing time varies, depending on each case.